Blood test to detect lung cancer

 “A number of our researchers are working on developing a blood test and, as with everything we do, our focus is solely on lung cancer.
 One project, coming out of the University for Liverpool, is showing much promise.”

-Roy Castle Lung Cancer Foundation funds lung cancer research projects around the UK.
-One project has produced evidence to suggest that lung cancer can be detected in the blood of patients, utilising RNA – tiny chains of nucleic acid – which is enclosed in tiny vesicles.
-These vesicles can be released be tumour cells themselves or by interacting body cells.
+The Foundation funds lung cancer research across the UK.
+One project has shown that lung cancer can be detected in patients’ blood using RNA – tiny chains of nucleic acid enclosed in vesicles.
+These vesicles are released either by tumour cells or interacting body cells.

 Dr Lakis Liloglou, lung cancer researcher

-Dr Lakis Liloglou is the lead researcher on the project.
-He, alongside colleague Dr Amelia Acha-Sagredo presented their findings in the recent UK Extracellular Vesicle Forum at the University of Birmingham.
-Dr Liloglou comments:
+Dr Lakis Liloglou leads the project, alongside colleague Dr Amelia Acha-Sagredo.
+They presented their findings at the recent UK Extracellular Vesicle Forum at the University of Birmingham.
+Dr Liloglou said:

 “We are extremely hopeful that this technology will allow us to develop a test to enable diagnosing asymptomatic lung cancer patients and therefore significantly reduce mortality by allowing early treatment”.

-The pilot study yielded such promising results that Dr Liloglou was awarded additional funding from Roy Castle Lung cancer Foundation to continue this research and develop a diagnostic assay.
+The pilot study’s promising results earned Dr Liloglou additional funding from the Roy Castle Lung Cancer Foundation.
+He will continue the research and work on developing a fully functioning diagnostic assay.